 Reader James Kaleda writes:

-Recently the gun rights deniers have been all up in arms (pun intended) about 3-D printing and the making of “ghost guns.”
-Many states have jumped on the bandwagon proposing bills that would prevent people from purchasing certain parts, downloading 3-D plans, and all kinds of other silly restrictions.
+Last year gun rights deniers were all up in arms (pun intended) about 3-D printing and the making of “ghost guns.”
+Many states, such as New York and New Jersey, have jumped on the bandwagon, proposing bills that would prevent people from purchasing certain parts, downloading 3-D plans, and all kinds of other silly restrictions.
 Silly, not just because prohibition never works, but silly because the instructions for making your own firearms have been readily and easily available for decades.

 If you have a bit more skill with tools than I, well there’s at least five sources available online right now — for free — on how to build submachine guns with parts you can get at Home Depot and tools you probably have in your workshop.

-This is probably a good time for me to include the obligatory disclaimer about following all applicable laws.
-It’s generally illegal to make your own full-auto gun.
+This is probably a good time for me to include the obligatory disclaimer about following all applicable gun laws, regarding background checks, unregistered gun parts, lower receivers that are untraceable, unserialized firearms, and other federal laws administered by law enforcement agencies including the ATF and FBI.
+It’s generally illegal to make your own untraceable full-auto gun in the United States.
 P.A.
 Luty, author of Expedient Homemade Firearms, was incarcerated for making some of his designs.

 All of this kind of makes the Liberator pistol seem a little superfluous, no?
 Now maybe you’re thinking, “That’s all fine and dandy, but now anti-gunners are talking about regulating or banning ammunition, too.”
 That’s OK, you can find instructions on building your own ammunition at The Home Gunsmith.